 It feels like a futuristic Grand Central Terminal.
 (Grand Central is also worth a visit another time if you haven’t seen it!)
 But there’s no beautiful mural across the expansive ceiling.
 Instead, there’s a large, open space full of light.
 There is nothing traditional about this as a transportation center.
 No obvious ticket machines and no multi-faced clock in the center like Grand Central.
 Computer screens are scattered about with information.
 And there are large screens flashing ads of modern design and art exhibits.

 The Oculus on the Inside

-High-end retail shops and boutiques offer shoppers plenty of options.
-An open Apple Store feels very natural in this spot.
+High-end retail shops and boutiques offer plenty of shopping options.
+The Apple Store feels very natural in this spot.
 There are quite a few international chain stores, including Reiss and Cos.
-Designer shops, including Kate Spade and Dior, offer items from clothing to bags to watches and electronics.
+Designer shops, including kate spade and Dior, offer items from clothing to bags to watches and electronics.
 Even the “kiosks” found on the main hall floor are modern and artistic.
 Sennheiser Audio encourages you to listen to its headphones while standing within an exhibit style you might find at MOMA.

 A Photo Op in the World Trade Center

 Standing on platforms on either end of the main hall is selfie-central.
 You’ll want to document your time there with friends and family.
 You’ll feel a part of the space.
 As a result, plenty of people will be waiting to snap themselves on the edge of platforms overlooking the main hall.
-Many different languages will be spoken as cameras snap pictures.
+You’ll hear any different languages as cameras snap away.
 It’s clear international tourists are catching on to this spot.

 As we walked around the building, we saw a number of photographers in the middle of photo shoots.
 With the natural light, a ballerina dressed in black stood out in stark comparison.
 A lingerie model strutted across the floor while cameras snapped.
 A traveling choir posed for a CD cover photo.